opencrvs/documentation/v1.8.0/developers/infrastructure/local-setup/local-setup.md

-# Infrastructure

-The OpenCRVS infrastructure setup includes:

-- **Ansible-based server provisioning automation** that transforms bare Ubuntu servers into production-ready application and backup servers.
-- **Configuration files** for deploying services on Docker Swarm.
-- **Deployment automation pipelines** implemented with GitHub Actions.

-If you are deploying OpenCRVS for your country, it is critical to understand and adapt these processes and configurations to align with your government's IT environment.

-## OpenCRVS Local Infrastructure Setup Guide
+# OpenCRVS Local Infrastructure Setup Guide

 Setting up OpenCRVS servers locally allows infrastructure developers to experiment with provisioning and deployment automation in a safe environment, without needing to perform real deployments to remote servers.
 It enables quick iteration on Ansible playbooks, inventory configurations, and service orchestration, providing hands-on experience with how the infrastructure is composed and managed.